Markvdhoven/PowerliftProject/README.md

 ![alt text](https://github.com/Markvdhoven/PowerliftProject/blob/master/doc/README1.JPG)

-It is also possible to select a lift, sex and equipment you want to visualize:
+It is also possible to select a lift, sex and equipment you want to visualize.
+When you skip this step it will show squat, male and raw:

 ![alt text](https://github.com/Markvdhoven/PowerliftProject/blob/master/doc/README2.JPG)

+When selected these qualities,

 ![alt text](https://github.com/Markvdhoven/PowerliftProject/blob/master/doc/README3.JPG)